 Coming full circle, Laranna returned to her hometown of Grand Forks in 2008 and helped to launch a new Infant Toddler program with the Sunshine Valley Child Care Society (SVCCS).

-Currently, Laranna wears three hats at BFISS: Aboriginal Early Years Outreach, Parent Education & is the Aboriginal Infant Development Consultant for the Boundary through the Circle of Indigenous Nations Society.
+Currently, Laranna provides Aboriginal Early Years Outreach, Parent Education & is the Aboriginal Infant Development Consultant for the Boundary through the Circle of Indigenous Nations Society.
 Laranna is also an active member of the Boundary Métis Community Association, the Boundary All Nations Aboriginal Council, and the Boundary Aboriginal Education Advisory Council, as well as an Executive board member of the SVCCS.